 There is also a Precipitation template available under Non-Equilibrium that you can use to quickly set up a simulation.
-See Getting Started Links and Templates.

-Once you have added a Precipitation Calculator, the Configuration window has these settings tabs where there are many available conditions to set on the Conditions and Options tabs and with the specialized Plot Renderer.
+Once you have added a Precipitation Calculator, the Configuration window has Conditions and Options settings tabs where there are many available conditions to set and then continue the settings with the specialized Plot Renderer.